sgmurphy/wordpress-plugins/newsletter/readme.txt

 == Changelog ==

+= 8.2.2 =

+* [BREAKING CHANGE] Per language selector of the public page
+* [FIX] Fixed the antispam log
+* [NEW] Improved logging
+* [FIX] Fixed welcome page redirection for custom welcome URLs and Polylang
+* [NEW] Added a page selector for the welcome page (the direct URL is still an option)
+* [NEW] Added a page selector for the profile page (the direct URL is still an option)
+* [NEW] Improved profile page on multilanguage installations
+* [NEW] Check for the Newsletter's public page on multilanguage installations
+* [NEW] Added WP User matching by email

 = 8.2.1 =

 * Removed the antispam IP blacklist since it is not really effective considering the wide use of VPNs, IP forgering, and so on